Soliton trains after interaction quenches in Bose mixtures: Conclusions

-\ack We thank D. Luo, R. Hulet, and S. W\"uster for useful discussions.
+We thank D. Luo, R. Hulet, and S. W\"uster for useful discussions.
+This research was developed with the help of XMDS2 software~\cite{Dennis2013}.
 We thank the High Performance Computing Center (NPAD) at UFRN for providing computational resources.
 T.M. acknowledges CNPq for support through Bolsa de produtividade em Pesquisa n.311079/2015-6.
 This work was supported by the Serrapilheira Institute (grant number Serra-1812-27802), CAPES-NUFFIC project number 88887.156521/2017-00.
 T.M. thanks the Physics Department of the University of L'Aquila for the hospitality where part of the work was done.
 A.C. is supported by FAPESP through Grant No. 2017/09390-7.
 LS acknowledges the BIRD project ``Superfluid properties of Fermi gases in optical potentials'' of the University of Padova for financial support.